usnistgov/800-63-3/sp800-63c/sec4_federation.md

 Manual registration can work in concert with a central authority model.
 In this case, a registry is pre-populated with parties trusted by the central authority, and more parties are added manually on an as-needed basis.

-#### 4.1.3 Dynamic Registration
+#### <a name="dynamic-registration"></a> 4.1.3 Dynamic Registration

 In the dynamic registration model of federation, systems have a well-known location where other systems can find their metadata.
 They also have predictable API endpoints where new systems can register themselves without human involvement.
 Systems that make use of dynamic registration SHOULD require verifiable human interaction, such as the approval of the identity federation transaction by the authenticated subscriber at the CSP.

 Frequently, parties in a dynamic registration model have no way to trust each other ahead of time, so little information is exchanged by default.
 This problem is somewhat mitigated by a technology called software statements, which allow federated parties to cryptographically verify some attributes of the parties involved in dynamic registration.
 Software statements are lists of attributes describing the RP software, cryptographically signed by certifying bodies.
 Because both parties trust the certifying body, that trust can be extended to the other party in the dynamic registration partnership.
 This allows trust to be established or elevated between the federating parties.
+See [[RFC 7591 Section 2.3]] (#RFC7591Sec23) for more information.

 Many federated parties establish whitelists of other federated parties who may dynamically register with some predetermined level of trust.
 They also establish blacklists of federated parties who may be allowed dynamically register with a low level of trust, or who may not be allowed to dynamically register at all.
 Everything that is not on a whitelist or a blacklist can be considered to be in a gray area or on a "graylist."
 Graylisted parties generally start out with a low level of trust until they can be reviewed by a human who can determine an appropriate level of trust.